carlisson/nh1/README.md

 * 1verbose       Enable/disable verbose mode
 * 1version       List NH1 version and latest changes/updates

-To use it, clone repository and run "source nh1".
+To use it, download the latest release or clone repository and run "source nh1".
 Every functions will be available in your bash for that section.
 To persist, run (after source nh1) "1bashrc".

-You can update NH1 from git with 1update.
+If you have used git, you can update NH1 with 1update.